t-data-h/tdh-mgr/docs/tdh-hadoop-build.md

  -Pyarn -Phive -Phive-thriftserver -Phadoop-provided -Pscala-2.12
 ```

-* By default, Spark builds with Scala 2.11, use the mvn profile
+* By default, Spark2 still builds with Scala 2.11, use the mvn profile
   or optionally update the `scala.version` property in the parent POM.
 * Optionally add `-DskipTests`
 * Kubernetes support with `-Pkubernetes`